Densho1/Climate-Change-Sentiment-Predictor/README.md

 Specifically, 1059 tweets related to climate change between May 2016 to May 2017 and 1002 tweets related to climate change between May 2021 to May 2022 were then scalped from twitter for the machine to label.
 Exploratory data analysis is performed on the resulting labeled data to have an idea on what the sentiments of the tweets are like.

-Finally, a chi-squared test is performed on the sentiment counts of the results of the two datasets labeled by the machine to determine whether to reject the null hypothesis or not, with the `alpha = 1 - model accuracy`.
+Finally, a chi-squared test is performed on the sentiment counts of the results of the two datasets labeled by the machine to determine whether to reject the null hypothesis or not, with `alpha = 1 - model accuracy`.

 ## Results and Discussion

+### Exploration of Training Dataset

 The composition of the dataset used to train the machine can be observed in the following graph: